 The exploitation of old software is increasingly easy for cyber criminals.
 There are no time constraints or risk from their perspective of the software being patched.
 They can therefore bide their time and plan their attacks meticulously.

 In addition to the cyber security risks, there is an added concern of keeping your software working when you replace your device, so it can continue to be used.
 Take a look at the old software article for some pointers on how you can do this using virtual software.

 With that in mind, the next section runs through legacy cyber security software articles written in the early days of eComputerZ.
-It is worth noting that the majority these products are still available today (in supported versions of course).
+It is worth noting that the majority of these products are still available today (in supported versions, of course).

 Most home users know about viruses, and have a computer virus removal program installed for protection.